Georg Wilhelm Friedrich Hegel: Issues of interpretation

-History, political and philosophical
+Philosophy of history

-"History," Frederick Beiser writes, "is central to Hegel's conception of philosophy."
+"History", Frederick Beiser writes, "is central to Hegel's conception of philosophy".
 Philosophy is only possible "if it is historical, only if the philosopher is aware of the origins, context, and development of his doctrines."
-In this 1993 essay, titled "Hegel's Historicism," Beiser declares this to be "nothing less than a revolution in the history of philosophy."
+In this 1993 essay "Hegel's Historicism", Beiser declares this to be "nothing less than a revolution in the history of philosophy."
 In a 2011 monograph, however, Beiser excludes Hegel from his treatment of the German historicist tradition for the reason that Hegel is more interested in the philosophy of history than in the epistemological project of justifying its status as a science.
 Moreover, against the relativistic implications of historicism narrowly construed, Hegel's metaphysics of spirit supplies a telos, internal to history itself, in terms of which progress can be measured and assessed.
 This is the self-consciousness of freedom.
 The more that awareness of this essential freedom of spirit permeates a culture, the more advanced Hegel claims it to be.

 Because freedom, according to Hegel, is the essence of spirit, the developing self-awareness of this is just as much a development in truth as it is in political life.
 Thinking presupposes an "instinctive belief" in truth, and the history of philosophy, as recounted by Hegel, is a progressive sequence of "system-identifying" concepts of truth.

 Whether or not Hegel is a historicist simply depends upon how one defines the term.
 The importance of history in Hegel's philosophy, however, cannot be denied.

-German has two words for "history," Historie and Geschichte.
-The first refers to "the narrative organization of empirical material."
-The second "includes an account of the underlying developmental logic (the 'intrinsic ground') of deeds and events."
+German has two words for "history", Historie and Geschichte.
+The first refers to "the narrative organization of empirical material".
+The second "includes an account of the underlying developmental logic (the 'intrinsic ground') of deeds and events".
 Only the latter procedure can supply a properly universal or philosophical history, and this is the procedure Hegel adopts in all of his historical writings.
-According to Hegel, humans are distinctly historical creatures because, not only do we exist in time, we internalize temporal events so that they become, in a profound sense, part of what and who we are, "integral to humanity's self-understanding and self-knowledge."
-This is why the history of philosophy, for instance, is integral to philosophy itself, it being literally impossible for early philosophers to think what later philosophers, afforded all the riches of their predecessors, could think—and perhaps, with this distance, work through more thoroughly or consistently.
+According to Hegel, humans are distinctly historical creatures because, not only do they exist in time, they also internalize temporal events so that they become, in a profound sense, part of what and who people are, "integral to humanity's self-understanding and self-knowledge."
+This is why the history of philosophy, for instance, is integral to philosophy itself, it being literally impossible for early philosophers to think what later philosophers, afforded all the riches of their predecessors, could think – and perhaps, with this distance, work through more thoroughly or consistently.
 From a later perspective, for instance, it becomes apparent that the concept of personhood includes the implication of universality such as renders contradictory any interpretation or implementation that extends it to some people, but not to others.